– Theory –

 Kiyotomo ICHIKI, Hiroyuki TASHIRO, Atsushi NISHIZAWA (Lecturer)

-Yuko URAKAWA, Kenji HASEGAWA, Sachiko KURUYANAGI (Assistant Professor)
+Yuko URAKAWA, Kenji HASEGAWA, Sachiko KUROYANAGI (Assistant Professor)

 We are theoretically studying the origin and evolution of structures in the universe.
 We are mostly working on the field of Observational Cosmology.
 With recent breakthroughs in space observation techniques, unexpected features of the universe have been successively revealed.
 This situation highlights the role of theoretical research toward understanding phenomena in the universe.
 In our laboratory, we strive to theoretically understand the hierarchy of the universe from celestial bodies such as stars and galaxies to the universe itself, through physics and multifaceted approaches, including analytic theory, numerical simulation, and theoretical analysis of observational data.